Here’s how Pirelli tyre markings can help you to choose the best tyre for your car.

 The second part of the development includes the construction of the car and it heavily depends on weight distribution.
 For instance, a car with a front engine will have a different weight distribution than a car with a rear mounted or mid-mounted engine.

-Moreover, the development phases of these tyres include co-designing with car manufacturers and meticulous prototype development that ranged from two to three years.
+Moreover, the development phases of these tyres include co-designing with car manufacturers and meticulous prototype development that ranges from two to three years.

 How to find a perfect fit?